yevhensydorov/cyf-hotel-db/readme.md

 ### Exercise 2

 **User story:** As a guest, I want to register my details so that I can check availability for my stay

+Take the data being POSTed to the /customers endpoint and insert it into the database.

 ### Exercise 3